Editor’s Note: This post was originally published in May 2015 and was updated for accuracy and comprehensiveness on September 30, 2016.

 4. Customer’s Average Lifespan (t)

 This final piece of customer lifetime value may be the hardest one to accurately calculate.
 A customer’s average lifespan or (t) is the average time a customer remains active before they drop off and go “dormant”.
 Meaning that if the time between a customer’s first and last purchase is 365 days, then (t) would be equal to 365.
-There are two ways to go about calculating this, the easy way and the hard way.

-The Easy Way to Use the Customer Lifetime Value Formula
+The Customer Lifetime Value Formula